How to Configure Unattended Upgrades on Debian 12/11/10

 sudo systemctl restart unattended-upgrades

-Before going into the configuration file, here is a summary of all CLI options for the Unattended Upgrades package with explanations:
+Before we tackle the configuration file, let’s review and explain all CLI options available for the Unattended Upgrades package:

 OptionDescription